104: No Such Thing As A Herd Of Koalas

 Is he friends with your Yesi hunting friends and your ghost-seeking friends?
 I don't know.

 And then I emailed the biologist, and she said there's about as much exobiology in it as there is in my foot.
-So he must have heard it wrong, kind of thing.
+So he must have heard it wrong, funny thing.

 But